 - Saving for a large expense

-If you have a second property or a spare room you don’t use, and want to know how to make money with Airbnb without owning property, this post outlines the steps needed to create a source of passive income.
+If you have a second property or a spare room you don’t use, and want to know how to make money with Airbnb without owning property, this post outlines the steps needed to create a source of mailbox income.

 How to Become An Airbnb Host

 We have family that have a spare room in their condo, and have used it for years to earn extra money.
 In speaking with them, there are few requirements to list your property on Airbnb.

 First, you must determine if you can legally list your property.
 You want to check with two locations to ensure it’s legal to list your property:

 - Your city